 David is a member of COMBAR and the Chancery Bar Association.
-He is called to the Bar of the British Virgin Islands and has been called to the Bar of the Cayman Islands for particular cases.
+He is called to the Bar of the British Virgin Islands and has been called to the Bar of the Cayman Islands and the Bar of the Seychelles for particular cases.
 David is a Fellow of the Chartered Institute of Arbitrators and is called to the New York State Bar (FLC).

 David was heavily involved in the Lloyd’s litigation in the 1990s acting on behalf of the Names.
-He then became involved in the arbitrations that arose following the personal accident spiral and has since been involved in a number of High Court actions and arbitrations representing insureds, Lloyd’s syndicates, corporate insurers and reinsurers and brokers.
+He then became involved in the arbitrations that arose following the personal accident spiral and has since been involved in a number of High Court actions and arbitrations (including Bermuda Form Arbitrations) representing insureds, Lloyd’s syndicates, corporate insurers and reinsurers and brokers.

 David was involved in the litigation that arose in relation to British & Commonwealth, Maxwell and Barings and acted for Prince Jefri in his long running dispute with the State of Brunei and the Brunei Investment Agency and for Mr Cherney in his oligarch battle with Mr Deripaska.
-He is currently involved in other litigation in London and the BVI involving Russian oligarchs.
+He is currently involved in other litigation in London and the BVI involving Russian and other Eastern European oligarchs.

 He has been involved in a number of cross-border insolvency proceedings and in recent years has been heavily involved in Madoff related litigation in the British Virgin Islands, Court of Appeal of the Eastern Caribbean and the Privy Council acting on behalf of Swiss Banks, and in proceedings brought in the Cayman Islands by the liquidator of a Cayman Fund against the directors of the Fund and to re-claim redemption payments from investors made prior to the liquidation.